grpc/proposal/L29-opencensus-filter.md

 The major changes introduced by this are as follows:
   1) A new optional dependency on OpenCensus for bazel builds.
 This will be a new build target in the Bazel build file.
 Currently only the Bazel build will be supported.
 There will be no git submodule for OpenCensus, and no make/cmake support (this may be added at a later time).
-  2) A new API call will be introduced to enable the OpenCensus filter for tracing and stats collection.
-This must be called to register the plugin mechanism and initialize OpenCensus.
-RegisterOpenCensusPlugin() will reside in src/cpp/ext/filters/census/grpc_plugin.h.
-There will also be an optional API call to register default views for OpenCensus.
+  2) Two new public API calls will be introduced to enable the OpenCensus filter for tracing and stats collection and register default views.
+The registration call must be made to register the plugin mechanism and initialize OpenCensus.
+The call to register default views is optional and does not need to be used if the user will be registering their own views.

+  * The public API calls will reside in include/grpcpp/opencensus.h :

+        void RegisterOpenCensusPlugin();
+        void RegisterGrpcViewsForExport();

 ## Rationale